It’s a passion and not only a profession!

 LAST BUT NOT LEAST

 - Do NOT talk about religions, politics, sex/gender topics when you first meet a person (small talk).
-Thx for that lesson Imants (my boss when I was living/working in Japan 2003/04) – check out this).
+Thx for that lesson Imants (my boss when I was living/working in Japan 2003/04).
 Working in the financial industry is exciting & challenging and if you succeed you can make good 💰 – but money is not everything! 😉

 «To teach is not only a profession for me – it means more.